Bad Breath Treatment in London

 • Medical conditions such as lung infections or diabetes

-• Lifestyle habits such as smoking and drinking
+• Lifestyle habits, including smoking and drinking

-• Dry mouth
+• A dry mouth

 The good news is that once you’ve identified the cause of your bad breath, you can start with the proper treatment straight away.